MrPilotMan/Burst-MemPool-Monitor/README.md

 1. Have a node you are able to use for API calls.
 	1. You will need to set `API.CrossOriginFilter` to `on` in `brs.properties`.
 	2. The default is set to use `localhost:8125`.
-If you are not using a local node or a different port, you need to adjust this setting.
+If you are not using a local node or are using a different port, you need to adjust this setting in `extract.js`.
 2. Download the master directory.
 3. Make sure the node you are using is running and the database is up to date
 4. Open `index.html`